AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments.md

 ### Using a form fragment multiple times in an Adaptive Form {#using-form-fragment-mutiple-times-in-af}

-You can use a schema-based form fragment multiple times in an Adaptive Form.
+You can use a schema-based form fragment multiple times in an Adaptive Form to save data uniquely for each form fragment fields.
 For example, you can use an address form fragment to collect address details for permanent, communication, and present living addresses in a loan application form.

-The form saves different data for each address if the user has entered different addresses for each form fragment.
-In case you want to use a none-based form fragment multiple times in an Adaptive Form, use different field names for each form fragment to avoid data duplication.
+  >[!NOTE]
+  >
+  > If you use none-based form fragments multiple times in an Adaptive form, data syncing between the fields of fragments occurs.
+One advantage of [core component-based form fragments](/help/forms/adaptive-form-fragments-core-components.md) over foundation component-based form fragments is the ability to use multiple none-based form fragments based on core components in a single Adaptive Form without data syncing issues.

 ## Auto mapping of fragments for data binding {#auto-mapping-of-fragments-for-data-binding}